The application process

-To enable applicants to come to interview in Cambridge, we are pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
+In years when interviews take place in Cambridge, we are pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
 If you are eligible for support with travel costs you will be sent an email with information on how to claim a reimbursement prior to your interview.

 Extenuating circumstances form

 If there are extenuating circumstances that have caused significant educational or home life disruption or disadvantage for a student, it may be appropriate for the school/college referee or the applicant’s doctor or social worker to complete and submit the Extenuating Circumstances Form (ECF).

 More information regarding the ECF and deadlines for submitting the form, can be found on the University’s undergraduate website.